gitReiko/bannerlord_europe_1100_eastern_expansion/README.md

 At this moment, the mod adds:

-- 13 cities, 21 castles, 51 villages
+- 15 cities, 25 castles, 54 villages
 - 10 kingdoms (Aestia, Galicia, Jatvingia, Latgalia, Lithuania, Polatsk, Prussia, Volhynia, Samogitia, Semigallia)
 - 6 cultures (Aestian, Kryvian, Jatvingian, Volhynia, Lithuanian, Latvian)
+- expands 1 kingdom (Poland)

 My future plans

-- Add historical settlements and clans for Poland, possibly Hungary
 - add Dregovian culture and further creation of Kyivan kingdom
+- expand of Hungary
 - planned settlements and kingdoms can be seen on the map.
 The map is draft and may change a lot.

 Discussion, suggestions, critics